 For most of us it goes something like this:

 - Have, nurture and provide for a family.

 - Focus on the future goal of a financially abundant retirement where I could finally do what I want.

-And I’m not alone… A seventy-five year study by Harvard University followed over 700 men from varied walks of life to find out the truth about what really makes men healthy, fulfilled and happy.
+And I’m not alone… A seventy-five year study by Harvard University followed over 700 men from varied walks of life to find out the truth about what really makes men healthy, happy and fulfilled.

-Men, there is another way to live.
-You have a choice.
+The study provides evidence that there is another way for men to live.
+We do have a choice.

-I would be deeply interested in hearing your story either in the comments below or in a personal message or email.
+I am interested in hearing your story either in the comments below or via a personal message or email.

 All the best,